 Visit The Big Wild Goose Pagoda

 The Big Wild Goose Pagoda is a Buddhist pagoda built in 652 during the Tang dynasty.
-Back then, one of the pagoda’s main function was to house sutras and figurines of the Buddha that were brought to China from India by the Buddhist translator and traveler Xuanzang.
+Back then, one of the pagoda’s main functions was to house sutras and figurines of the Buddha that were brought to China from India by the Buddhist translator and traveller Xuanzang.
 Today, the interior walls of the pagoda feature engraved statues of Buddha by the renowned artist Yan Liben.

 We found that the easiest way to get to the Pagoda is via taxi as it’s located a few kilometres south of the City Wall.

 8 AM to 5 PM